Map-A-Droid/MAD-docs/device-setup.rst

 PogoDroid
 ^^^^^^^^^

 #.
-Install `PogoDroid <https://www.maddev.de/apk/PogoDroid.apk>`_ on your device
+Install `PogoDroid <https://www.maddev.eu/apk/PogoDroid.apk>`_ on your device
 #.
-To login to PogoDroid you need to be a `Patreon supporter <https://www.patreon.com/user?u=14159560>`_.
-Choose Mapping x1 for $2 for one device.
-Use custom pledges for more devices
+To login to PogoDroid you need to purchase a license from the `MADDev shop <https://maddev.eu/>`_ and follow the instructions.
 #.
-Use `this link <http://tinyurl.com/madauth>`_ to copy a password and API Token.
-Copy both and make sure you don't loose them!
-#.
-On the next screen, login with the password you just received
-#.
-Once logged in, click "Password management" on the top
+Once logged into the `backend <http://auth.maddev.eu/>`_, click "Password management" on the top
 #.
 On the password page it should tell you your maximum allowed device count.
 Create a new device password and copy that
 #.
 Go back to PogoDroid.
 Use your email address and that new device password you've just created in the previous step.